 Mariners beat Rangers 3-1 as Anderson earns 1st Seattle win

-Tyler Anderson allowed one run on three hits in six innings to earn his first win with Seattle as the Mariners beat the Texas Rangers 3-1 on Tuesday.
+Tyler Anderson allowed one run on three hits in six innings to earn his first win with Seattle as the Mariners beat the Texas Rangers 3-1 on Tuesday night.

 Luis Torrens homered into the home bullpen in right-center for an insurance run with two outs in the ninth.
 Texas center fielder DJ Peters couldn’t hang onto the ball after making a leaping catch over the fence when his arm hit the top of the fence.